anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2.3.1"></a>

 #### 4.2.3.1 Available Storage Extensions
 The following table defines persistent storage extensions that can be provided to VNFs for data storage.
-More than one storage extension can be provided to a single VNF-C. The option selected determines both the size and the performance of the extension.
+More than one storage extension can be provided to a single VNFC.
+The option selected determines both the size and the performance of the extension.

 | .conf | capacity | Read IOPS | Write IOPS | Read Throughput (MB/s) | Write Throughput (MB/s) |
 |----------|----------|------------|------------|------------------------|-------------------------|